mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

           **Dying Wish**: Restore 5❤️ to your General.

 name:     Blood of Air
-text:     Transform an enemy minion into a friendly Wind Dervish.
+text:     Transform an enemy minion into an allied Wind Dervish.

 name:     Cataclysmic Fault
 text:     Turn the entire center column into Exhuming Sand.